 Malleshwaram gets a street art makeover

-When Raksha from Solopassport came up with the idea of writing articles about Malleshwaram, I was all super excited and I decided to write about the latest addition in Malleshwaram, the street art in the bylanes.
-Thank you Raksha for this opportunity to write about something which is very close to my heart.
+When Raksha from Solopassport came up with the idea of writing articles about Malleshwaram, I was super excited.
+I decided to write about the latest addition to Malleshwaram, the street art in the bylanes.
+Thank you, Raksha, for this opportunity to write about something very close to my heart.

-Though any form of artwork catches my attention, it is the street art which fascinates me the most.
+Though any form of artwork catches my attention, street art fascinates me the most.
 In my eyes, they add life to public walls, random empty spaces and the corners of the main crossings.
-These days a street art fever is raging through urban India and street artists from various parts of the country and all over the world are collaborating with non-profit organization to showcase their creative work.
+These days, street art fever is raging through urban India, and street artists from various parts of the country and worldwide are collaborating with non-profit organizations to showcase their creative work.

 About Malleshwaram

 Malleshwaram is an emotion.
-If you have lived in the central part of Bengaluru, you can relate to it.
+If you have lived in the central part of Bangalore/Bengaluru, you can relate to it.

-If you take a walk down the street, you can hear the temple bells from the nearby temples, the chanting of the shlokas or the prayers, the aroma of the freshly ground coffee powder from the coffee works, and the mouth watering and lip-smacking dosa from CTR.
-It’s a heaven for all people right from young to old.
-Recently a group of artists has made the streets of Malleshwaram even prettier and lively.
-Malleshwaram now is not only famous for its temples and many legendary restaurants, but also famous for its street art.
-An added feather to its multi-diverse hat.
+If you take a walk down the street, you can hear the temple bells from the nearby temples, the chanting of the shlokas or the prayers, the aroma of the freshly ground coffee powder from the coffee works, and the mouth-watering and lip-smacking dosa from CTR.
+It’s a heaven for all people, from young to old.
+Recently, a group of artists has made the streets of Malleshwaram even prettier and livelier.
+Malleshwaram is now famous for its temples, many legendary restaurants, and street art.
+It’s an added feather to its multi-diverse hat.

 About Malleshwaram Hogana

-Geechagalu, an association with group of artists, has brought a century old Malleshwaram to full bloom with 12 murals for a project called ‘Malleshwaram Hogona’, that translates in Kannada language to ‘Let’s go to Malleshwaram’.
+Geechagalu, an association with a group of artists, has brought a century-old Malleshwaram to full bloom with 12 murals for a project called ‘Malleshwaram Hogona’, which translates in the Kannada language to ‘Let’s go to Malleshwaram’.

-When I first read about it in various media articles, I was delighted and wanted to explore this art trail instantly.
-Note I took a walk amidst the COVID third wave scare and I explored the colourful street art with all the required COVID protocols.
+I was delighted when I first read about it in various media articles and wanted to explore this art trail instantly.
+I walked amidst the COVID third wave scare and explored the colourful street art with all the required COVID protocols.

 Bengaluru Prayana hosts meetups to take guests through the Malleshwaram street art trail and tell the stories behind each of these murals.